poking123/Spring2020/Lab 1- SQL/lab1_sql.md

 **Loading Data into your DB**: Once you have set up with schema which means every table is created, you need to load **10G** TPC-H data into database.
 All instructions on loading data are included in our tutorials on LATTE.
 If you cannot deploy this amount of data please do reach out to us.

+##Your assingment##

-**Writing your first query**: to get started, let's run a basic SQL query to list all the customers. **please always write a LIMIT clause at the end of your query since big results may bring troubles to your machine** enter the following:
+**Writing your first query**:To get started, let's run a basic SQL query to list all the customers.
+Since you are working with a large dataset, your queries will return 1000s of rows which slow down things on your machine - to avoid this  ALWAYS include a LIMIT clause at the end of your query.
+The LIMIT clause indicates the upper limit of rows you want your query to return.
+Your first query statement should be the following:

 ```sql
 SELECT * FROM customer LIMIT 10;
 ```

 ... and then press the enter button.
-The results should appear, and give you a table showing the result of your query -- in this case, listing all of the cutomers in the `student` relation.
+The results should appear, and give you a table showing the result of your query -- in this case, listing up to 10 cutomers fron the `customer` relation.

-To get only customers who are from China (nationkey is 18), we can add a `WHERE` clause to our query:
+To get only customers who are from China (indicated by the value 18 in the attribute Nationkey), we can add a `WHERE` clause to our query:

 ```sql
 SELECT * FROM customer WHERE c_nationkey = 18 LIMIT 10;